 Making 300,000 Streets a reality

-300,000 Streets is about reclaiming our collective power to shape the places we call home.
-After a year of sense-making and relationship building, we now turn our attention towards the projects in partnership with others that will realise this vision.
-The question from here isn't whether we can transform every street in Melbourne.
+After a year of sense-making and relationship building, we now turn our attention towards the projects that will realise this vision.
+The question isn't whether we can transform every street in Melbourne.
 The question is: what will your street look like when we focus on the interventions that matter most?

 If you'd like to discuss the 300,000 Streets Earthshot, send Nina an email at nina@regen.melbourne